jwage/purl/README.markdown

 $url = Purl::parse('http://jwage.com');
 ```

-The benefit is that you can chain additional calls after creating the `Url`:
+One benefit of using this method is you can chain methods together after creating the `Url`:

 ```php
 <?php